 Not ideal for rugged use

 We don't like this jacket's large front pockets — at least not for hand warming.
-There are no side-entry pockets on the Tres 3-in-1, and the top-down opening of the existing pockets are not an ergonomic fit, making them uncomfortable to use while walking.
+There are no side-entry pockets on the Tres 3-in-1, and stuffing your hands in the top of the pockets isn't very ergonomic, making them uncomfortable to use while walking.
 Additionally, they are zippered pockets, so the zipper teeth grind against the hands and wrists.
 That said, these pockets are weatherproof, very secure, and excellent for storing valuables.
 We also have two lightweight 3-in-1 options in our lineup: the The North Face Thermoball Eco Triclimate and the Outdoor Research Foray 3-in-1 Parka.
-Neither can match the warmth of the Patagonia jacket, but they are both very weatherproof and are an excellent option if you're in the market for a thinner jacket that can double as active wear.
+Neither can match the warmth of this Patagonia jacket, but they are both very weatherproof and excellent options if you're in the market for a thinner jacket that can double as active wear.

 Insulation: 625-fill down | Number of Pockets: 8 exterior, 2 interior